FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/tutorial.rst

 You need to provide the framework with a mask file for the detector data.
 This is a numpy array with the same dimensions as ndarray the psana calibration system uses to represent the detector.
-This is not neccessarily a 2D image.
+This is not necessarily a 2D image.
 More on this below.

 Times, Delays
 ========================